Ice hockey: France's Luc Tardif elected IIHF president | DW | 25.09.2021

 "I have only my determination, my crazy passion for this sport, my sense of teamwork, my respect for the people and my honesty to offer," Tardif said shortly after the result of the vote was announced.
 "Believe me, I will do everything to be at the level of your expectation."

-For the 66-year-old Reindl, the defeat means that he will remain in his post as president of the German Ice Hockey Association (DEB) until next year, when he has said he will not seek re-election.
+For the 66-year-old Franz Reindl, the defeat means that he will remain in his post as president of the German Ice Hockey Association (DEB) until next year, when he has said he will not seek reelection.